 - During special-opportunity and wild hog-still hunts, only hunters in possession of valid special-opportunity permits or wild hog-still quota permits and their guests may camp.
 During all other times, camping is regulated by St. Johns River Water Management District, 386-329-4404.
 To make a reservation, please visit floridaswater.com/camping at least 7 days in advance of when you want to camp.

 - Only tent camping is allowed, and only at designated campsites.

 - Camping equipment may be taken onto the WMA after 8 a.m.
 1 day before the opening of the season and shall be removed before 6 p.m.
 1 day following the close of the season.

 Bag and Possession Limits:

 - Deer - 1 antlered deer per special-opportunity deer permit and 1 antlerless deer per antlerless deer permit.

 - Wild hog - No size or bag limit.

-- Turkey - 1 gobbler or bearded turkey per special-opportunity spring turkey permit, season limit 2, possession limit 2.
+- Turkey - 1 gobbler or bearded turkey per special-opportunity spring turkey permit, daily limit 1, season limit 2, possession limit 2.